Any Rock Identifier

 Frequently asked questions

-What are the best crystals for abundance and money?
+What are the best crystals for abundance?

-Do abundance crystals actually attract money?
+Do abundance crystals actually work?

-How do people use crystals for prosperity?
+How do people use crystals with a gratitude practice?

 Crystals for other intentions

-Last updated 2026-06-24.
+Last updated 2026-07-04.
 Crystal meanings are cultural and spiritual traditions, not scientific or medical fact.
 See the note above before relying on any of this.